tedawson/fruehlingsfest/listofevents.md

 Seems to have been a regular event to honor custom designed name tags.

 ###Schnitzeljagd
-Held at Sewanee.
+Held in 2015.
 Students follow clues to locations and complete some German task to get clue to next location.

 ###Folk Dancing

+###Karaoke Contest

 ###Software Contest
 Held in 1997, evidently not for first time (apparent rule change mentioned - no need to submit source code).